casualcore/casual-java/publish.md

 Once you have done this, provide these details to an existing publisher, who will then:

-Associate your sonartype account with permissions to publish casual java to maven central.
+* Associate your sonartype account with permissions to publish to maven central.
-Use your personal gpg key to securely send you the casual software signing key and passphrase.
+* Use your personal gpg key to securely send you the casual software signing key and passphrase.
-Add your details to the `publish.gradle` `developer` list.
+* Add your details to the `publish.gradle` `developer` list.

 ## Publishing